Obamacare repeal is a giant risk for California’s dwindling Republicans

 Denham and Valadao, who represent increasingly Latino districts where the number of registered Democrats now outnumber Republicans, could be especially vulnerable if the Obamacare replacement is a bust.

-The conservative American Action Network is using Spanish-language ads to bolster support for replacing Obamacare in Denham’s 44-percent Latino district, in the Central Valley surrounding Modesto, and Valadao’s nearby district, which is about three-quarters Latino.
+The conservative American Action Network is using Spanish-language ads to bolster support for replacing Obamacare in Denham’s 44-percent Latino district, in the area surrounding Modesto, and Valadao’s nearby district, which is about three-quarters Latino.

 Denham is urging his constituents to contact him about the health care issue.